truenas/documentation/content/SCALE/Network/_index.md

 #### TLS Crypt Auth

-When users enable **TLS Crypt Auth Enabled**, TrueNAS generates a static key for the **TLS Crypt Aut*h* field after saving the options.
+When users enable **TLS Crypt Auth Enabled**, TrueNAS generates a static key for the **TLS Crypt Auth** field after saving the options.
 To change this key, click **Renew Static Key**.
 Clients connecting to the server require the static key.
 TrueNAS stores the keys in the system database and automatically includes them in a generated client config file.
 We always recommend users back up keys in a secure location.